Modularity and Heights of CM cycles on Kuga-Sato varieties: Theta lifting and modularity

 For $g\in \GL_2(\BA), h\in \GO(V_\BA)$, define

 The sum \eqref{theta} only involves finitely many $u$ and converges absolutely.
 Then \eqref{theta} defines a smooth $\GL_2(\BQ)\times \GO(V)$-invariant function on $\GL_2(\BA)\times \GO(V_\BA)$.

 Let $\BV_2 $ be a nondegenerate quadratic space over $\BA$ of even dimension.
-For $\Phi_2=\Phi_2^\infty\otimes \Phi_{2,\infty}$ where $\Phi_2^\infty\in \cS(\BV_2^\infty \times \BA^{ \infty,\times})$ and $\Phi_{2,\infty}$ is a smooth function on $\BV_{2,\infty} \times \BR ^\times$ such that $\Phi_{2,\infty}(x,u)\in \cS(\BV_2(\BR))$ for every $u$, the Eisenstein series
+For $\Phi_2=\Phi_2^\infty\otimes \Phi_{2,\infty}$ where $\Phi_2^\infty\in \cS(\BV_2^\infty \times \BA^{ \infty,\times})$ and $\Phi_{2,\infty}$ is a smooth function on $\BV_{2,\infty} \times \BR ^\times$ such that $\Phi_{2,\infty}(x,u)\in \cS(\BV_{2,\infty})$ for every $u$, the Eisenstein series

-is absolutely convergent for $\Re s$ large enough, has a meromorphic continuation to the whole complex plane, and is holomorphic at $s=0$.
-Here $P$ is the standard Borel subgroup and $\delta$ the standard modular character \cite[1.6.6]{YZZ}.
+is absolutely convergent for $\Re s$ large enough and it has a meromorphic continuation to the whole complex plane, and is holomorphic at $s=0$.
+Here $P$ is the standard Borel subgroup of $\SL_2$ and $\delta$ the standard modular character \cite[1.6.6]{YZZ}.
 Note that $E(s,g,u,\Phi_2)$ in only $\SL_2(\BQ)$-invariant.

 Define a function on $V_1(\BA)\times \BV_2\times \BA^\times$ by

 Define the mixed theta-Eisenstein series \cite[2.3, 6.1]{YZZ}